CWP: Instance complexity weighted channel-wise soft masks for network pruning: Proposed CWP Framework

 \subsection{Pruning Strategy}

 After model training is completed, we obtain the soft masks $\mathbf{m}$ for each batch of inputs, and calculate the average of $\mathbf{m}$ among all batches as the final soft masks.
 We prune the filters whose soft masks are close to 0, and still need to find a threshold to identify these redundant filters.
 In ~\cite{zhuang2020neuron}, the threshold is selected by scanning the bimodal distributed scaling factors.
-Similar to this approach, in our method the filters are clearly separated into two parts one of which locates near to 0 and another locates near to 1 due to the polarization effect, therefore we do not need to explore a threshold on the mask values and simply use 0.5 as a split spot to divide the filters into two groups.
+Similar to this approach, in our method the filters are clearly separated into two parts one of which locates near to 0 and another locates near to 1 due to the polarization effect, therefore we do not need to explore a threshold on the mask values and simply use 0.5 as a split point to divide the filters into two groups.
 Bases on this pruning strategy, the filters with soft masks near to 0 can be automatically removed.
+After pruning, the network is fine-tuned on training data to compensate the accuracy loss.